 Tradition and advanced techniqu es come alive in banknotes.
 The word "ART" refers to both art and technology.
-Banknotes, being a sophisticated fusion of art and technology, are appropriate to be called "ART".
-Achieving "ART" with superior skill and technology A precise portrait with great master craftsmanship The portraits featured on banknotes undergo meticulous hand engraving by specialists known as engravers.
+Banknotes, being a sophisticated In recognition for realizing world-class banknotes through the fusion of traditional Printing Bureau received the National Personnel Authority (NPA) President's Award The NPA President's award recognizes national public employees who made outstanding achievements in improving public a wide variety of jobs in the ministries and agencies. fusion of art and technology, are appropriate to be called "ART". and digital technologies, in February 2025 the Designer Division of the National in the occupational category. service and people's lives through steady dedication over the years or courageous activities under high motivation from among Achieving "ART" with superior skill and technology A precise portrait with great master craftsmanship The portraits featured on banknotes undergo meticulous hand engraving by specialists known as engravers.
 The lines are so precise that more than ten lines can be engraved within a width of one millimeter.
 The skill of these engravers shines through in their thoughtful approach to engraving lines expressing nuances in shading and texture.